NicolasRichel/js-commons/README.md

 # Javascript Commons

-Common javascript functions / objects I frequently use in my projects.
+Common javascript functions / objects I frequently used in my projects.

 # License

-The source code of this repository is published under the terms of the [LGNU GPL v3](./LICENSE.txt).
+The source code of this repository is published under the terms of the [GNU LGPL v3](./LICENSE.txt).